svenjadunger/svenjadunger/README.md

 ## About Me

-I'm on my way to becoming a web developer, almost done with a web development bootcamp.
-Soon, I'll start studying Business Informatics to learn more about how technology and business work together.
+I recently completed a web development bootcamp, an enriching experience that provided hands-on learning and a deep dive into coding practices.
+Now, I am studying Business Informatics to understand how technology and business work together.

 ## Languages